EmaSMach/ManagementCRUD/README.md

 Written in python version 3.12.
 It may also work with older python versions.

 ## Setup:
-Even though it does not have specific requirements, it is alwasy a good idea to create a virtual environment:
+Even though it does not have specific requirements, it is always a good idea to create a virtual environment:

 For linux: